shrub-finance/shrub-finance/Readme.md

     # To compile contracts and generate typings
     npx hardhat compile

+    # To run linter (solhint)
+    npx hardhat check

     # To run tests
     npx hardhat test

+    # To run tests and give a report on gas usage
+    REPORT_GAS=true npx hardhat test

+    # To run solidity coverage
+    npx hardhat coverage

     # To run a JSON-RPC server on top of hardhat network
     npx hardhat node

-    # To deploy the contracts to your local environment:
+    # To deploy the contracts (note: this will happen automatically when testing or starting the node):
-    npx hardhat run --network localhost scripts/deploy.ts
+    npx hardhat deploy --network localhost

-    # To deploy and fund the shrub accounts (while running the hardhat node in another window)
+    # To fund the shrub accounts (while running the hardhat node in another window)
     # npx hardhat fundAccounts --network localhost